 Deferred income tax assets and liabilities are determined using the liability (or balance sheet) method.
 Under this method, the net deferred tax asset or liability is determined based on the tax effects of the temporary differences between the book and tax bases of the various balance sheet assets and liabilities and gives current recognition to changes in tax rates and laws.
-Realization of deferred tax assets is dependent upon the generation of a sufficient level of future taxable income and recoverable taxes paid in prior years.
-Management periodically assesses the deferred tax asset, and a valuation allowance is recorded if the full amount is not expected to be realized.

-The Company has adopted guidance issued by the Financial Accounting Standards Board with respect to accounting for uncertainty in income taxes.
+The Bank has adopted guidance issued by the Financial Accounting Standards Board with respect to accounting for uncertainty in income taxes.
 A tax position is recognized as a benefit only if it is "more likely than not" that the tax position would be sustained in a tax examination, with a tax examination being presumed to occur.
 The amount recognized is the largest amount of tax benefit that is greater than 50% likely of being realized on examination.
-For tax positions not meeting the "more likely than not" test, no tax benefit is recorded.
-Deferred tax assets are reduced by a valuation allowance if, based on the weight of evidence available, it is more likely than not that a portion of the deferred tax asset may not be realized within one year.
+For tax purposes, not meeting the "more likely than not" test, no tax benefit is recorded.
+Deferred tax assets are reduced by a valuation allowance if, based on the weight of evidence available, it is more likely than not that a portion of the deferred tax asset may not be realized within a year.
+The Bank is no longer subject to examination by taxing authorities for years before 2012.